danielfdickinson/metadata-mod-hugo-dfd/README.md

 # DFD Hugo module for metadata for `.Page`

-Basic documentation for metadata-mod-hugo-dfd, a Hugo module by [Daniel F. Dickinson](https://github.com/danielfdickinson) for handling page metadata.
+Basic documentation for metadata-mod-hugo-dfd, a Hugo module by [Daniel F. Dickinson](https://github.com/danielfdickinson) for handling page metadata intended to be used in generating the 'head' section, as well as used in page elements.

 _Note_: The exampleSite displays the gathered/generated metadata on the footer of each page but does not modify the theme to use it elsewhere.